 This course introduces the production of a wide variety of classical and modern cakes suitable for restaurants, retail shops and large-scale production.
-Emphasis is placed on advanced techniques of mixing, filling, glazing and icing.
-Upon completion, students should be able to assemble and decorate a variety of cakes/tortes, including Dobos, Sacher, and Linzer tortes and Black Forest cake.
+Emphasis is placed on classic cakes using the methods of mixing, filling, glazing and icing.
+Upon completion, students should be able to prepare, assemble and decorate gelatin-based and layered torts and cakes such as Bavarian, Dobos and Sacher.

-\BPA 150 Artisan & Specialty Bread
+BPA 150 Artisan & Specialty Bread

-Prerequisites: CUL 110, CUL 142 and CUL 160
+Prerequisites: CUL 110, CUL 142 and CUL 160 Corequisites: None